infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/PreReleaseApi.md

             config.BasePath = "https://api.infusionsoft.com/crm/rest/app";
             var apiInstance = new PreReleaseApi(config);
             var userId = "userId_example";  // string | user_id
-            var updateMask = new List<string>?(); // List<string>? | An optional list of fields to be updated.
-If set, only the provided fields will be updated and others will be skipped. (optional) var user = new PatchUserRequestV2?(); // PatchUserRequestV2? | user (optional)
+            var updateMask = new List<string>?(); // List<string>? | An optional list of properties to be updated.
+If set, only the provided properties will be updated and others will be skipped. (optional) var user = new PatchUserRequestV2?(); // PatchUserRequestV2? | user (optional)

             try